yochaigal/cairn/wip/2e/saves.md

 **Wolfram**: _"If we run to the opposite side, does it look like we can make it safely?"_

 **Warden**: _"You and Lucius are the farthest ahead and likely the least at risk.
-But Freya is last, and will need to make a DEX save to arrive there safely."_
+But Freya is last and will need to make a DEX save to arrive there safely."_

-**Freya**: _"You just had to take the lead, didn't you Wolfie?
+**Freya**: _"You just had to take the lead, didn't you, Wolfie?
 I have a rope.
 Do I have time to toss it to one of the others?"_

 **Warden**: _"Yes, you can do that.
 Wolfram has his hands full, so Lucius is your best bet.
 You can easily throw a rope to him, but a STR save will be required.
 As you will be the most at risk, you will need to make the save."_